 As outlined further below, we are proud to have the benefit of a skilled and multifaceted Board, the majority of which is composed of female and diverse background members.
 We are committed to ensuring that female and minority candidates are among the pool of individuals from which new Board nominees are selected.
 We have steadily advanced this objective by appointing to our Board a number of candidates, all of whom are from a diverse background.
-As discussed further on page 9 of this report, we have taken a number of significant strategic transactions and reduced the business holdings of our Company from six down to three and further intend on reducing our business holdings down to two to become a pure play Global Pet Care and Home & Garden company.
-Alongside these business reductions, we have reduced the size of our employee base and our senior executive team.
-We also reduced the size of our Board from nine to seven directors, we intend to promote female representation on our Board should we experience any vacancies or once we re-examine the composition of our Board following the transition of the Company to a pure play Global Pet Care and Home & Garden company.
+As discussed further on page 10 of this report, we have set a strategic goal of becoming a faster growing, higher margin Company by separating or disposing of our HPC business and transitioning our remaining Company to a pure play GPC and H&G company.
+We have accelerated our efforts to pursue strategic alternatives for our HPC business via a sale, joint venture or spin-off transaction.
+To that end, we have made significant progress by launching a multi-track process and, on July 2, 2024, filed an initial registration statement on Form 10 to spin off our HPC business.
+In connection with these efforts, we have also reduced the size of our Board from nine to seven directors, six of which are independent.
+Within the next 12 months, and prior to the next annual meeting, we intend to take action to promote and achieve at least 30% female representation on our Board (we currently have 29% female representation).